Cranston, Rhode Island

 Cranston, formerly known as Pawtuxet, is a city in Providence County, Rhode Island, United States.
-The official population of the city in the 2020 United States Census was 82,934, making it the second-largest city in the state.
-The center of population of Rhode Island is located in Cranston.
-Cranston is a part of the Providence metropolitan area.
+Its official population in the 2020 United States Census was 82,934, making it the second-largest city in the state.
+The center of population of Rhode Island is located in Cranston; it is a part of the Providence metropolitan area.

 The Town of Cranston was created in 1754 from a portion of Providence north of the Pawtuxet River.
-After losing much of its territory to neighboring towns and the city of Providence, Cranston itself became a city on March 10, 1910.
+After losing much of its territory to neighboring towns and the city of Providence, Cranston became a city on March 10, 1910.